EC-CS-528-BU-Cloud-Computing/encrypted-search-over-foundationDB/README.md

 ** **

 ## 4. Solution Concept
+Encripted search is becoming more nessary for its security in this day and age.<br />
+FDB works as follows: <br />
 Client loads the data into the FDB database which is then encripted and is readly avalible for parsing. <br />
 <pre>
 1.    user loads a file (ex. apple)   ______________________________________